NoelSaludo/Amaze/README.md

 # MAZE SOLVER SIMULATION

 ## 🎯 Introduction
 This project outlines the development of a C++ based simulation tool for maze pathfinding.
 The simulation enables users to learn how basic pathfinding works using graphs.
-This project aims to educate users on basic graph traversal and pathfinding algorithms, providing a hands-on learning experience.
+This project aims to educate users on basic graph traversal and pathfinding algorithms, providing a hands-on learning experience📚.

-## Objectives
+## 🔎Objectives

 | No.                         | Objective                                                                                          |
 |-----------------------------|---------------------------------------------------------------------------------------------------|